ibm-cloud-docs/openshift/openshift_odf_rdr_upgrade.md

    ```
    {: pre}

 5. Confirm that all worker nodes are running the target version and show a **Ready** status.
+This may take several minutes.
    ```sh
    ibmcloud oc worker ls --cluster CLUSTER_NAME
    ```